15. REVOKE#

 entries

-The name of the entries to modify privileges.
+The names of the entries to change.

 grantees